linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 ---
+title: "Chapter 15: Options on Money Market Futures"
 aliases:
    - Options on Money Market Futures
+   - Money Market Futures Options
 tags:
 key_concepts:
 parent_directory: Instruments of the Money Market
+formatted: 2025-12-21 02:32:38 PM
+formatter_model: claude-3-7-sonnet-20250219
+cli_tool: claude-code
+primary_tags:
+   - money market futures options
+   - interest rate options
+   - futures options
+   - option pricing
+   - hedging strategies
+secondary_tags:
+   - eurodollar futures options
+   - treasury bill options
+   - put-call parity
+   - option payoffs
+   - delta hedging
 cssclasses: academia
-title: Chapter 15 Options on Money Market Futures
-linter-yaml-title-alias: Chapter 15 Options on Money Market Futures
 ---

-# Chapter 15
+# Chapter 15: Options on Money Market Futures

-# OPTIONS ON MONEY MARKET FUTURES

-Anatoli Kuprianov
+**Author: Anatoli Kuprianov**

-# INTRODUCTION
+## Introduction

 Options are contracts that give their buyers the right, but not the obligation, to buy or sell a specified item at a set price within some predetermined time period.
 Options on futures contracts, known as futures options, are standardized option contracts traded on futures exchanges.
 Although an active over-the-counter market in stock options has existed in the United States for almost a century, the advent of exchange-traded options is a more recent development.
 Standardized options began trading on organized exchanges in 1973, when the Chicago Board Options Exchange (CBOE) was organized.
 The American and Philadelphia Stock Exchanges soon followed suit by listing stock options in 1975, followed one year later by the Pacific Stock Exchange.
 Today a wide variety of options trade on virtually all major stock and futures exchanges, including stock options, foreign currency options, and futures options.

 Options on three different short-term interest rate futures are traded actively at present.
 The International Monetary Market (IMM) division of the Chicago Mercantile Exchange (CME) began listing options on three-month Eurodollar time deposit futures in March of 1985, and on 13-week Treasury bill futures a year later.
 Trading in options on IMM One-Month LIBOR futures began in 1991.
 The London International Financial Futures Exchange also lists options on its Eurodollar futures contract, but the IMM contract is the more actively traded of the two by a substantial margin.

-# DEFINITIONS AND BASIC CONCEPTS
+## Definitions and Basic Concepts

 Call Options A call option gives a buyer the right, but not the obligation, to buy a specified item at a stipulated "exercise" or "strike" price.
 The underlying item can be a security such as a common stock or a Treasury bond, a specified amount of a commodity, or a futures contract.
 Call options are bought and sold for a market-determined premium termed the call price.
 The buyer, or "holder," of an option is said to take on a long position while the seller, or "writer,"